RChadwick7/ParkinsonsGloves/README.md

 # ParkinsonsGloves
 Parkinson's Therapy vibrating gloves

+7/14/23 Update.
+Working gloves are at this repository: https://github.com/RChadwick7/FreedomWavePD

 Peter Tass at Stanford is currently doing a study about using vibrating gloves to treat Parkinson's.
 So far, the results appear to be amazing.
 It's probably going to be a while until they will be available so this is a repository of information and progress on homemade gloves.

 Hardware: